rhodijn/toc/README.md

 ##                 ##
   ###################
 ```
 When a table of content should be added to enrich a bibliographic record, this script automates the process.
-It uploads the file to a public server and adds a 856 field to the bibliographic record in Alma, generating a link in the discovery system.
+It uploads the pdf-file to a public server and adds a 856 field to the bibliographic record in Alma, generating a link in the discovery system.

 ## Description